 In particular, sex is a biological variable that has been frequently ignored in animal study designs and analyses, leading to an incomplete understanding of potential sex-based differences in basic biological function, disease processes, and treatment responses.
 NIH expects that sex as a biological variable (SABV) will be considered in research designs, analyses, and reporting of vertebrate animal and human studies.
 Strong justification from the scientific literature, preliminary data, or other relevant considerations must be provided for applications proposing to study only one sex.

 Applicants are instructed to discuss their consideration of sex as a biological variable for vertebrate animal and human studies.
 Sex should be accounted for when using primary cells, tissue explants, or other samples taken directly from the animal or human.
+In instances where cells or tissues will be implanted into a host (e.g. patient-derived xenografts), the sex of both the sample and the host should be considered and reported.
 A strong scientific justification must be provided for applications proposing the use of a single sex.

 It is important that researchers using established cell lines consider the possible role of sex in their research.
 However, NIH recognizes current challenges to the authentication of the sex of established cell lines.
 At this time, NIH is working to enhance strategies and techniques to address these challenges.
 Although established cell lines are not explicitly addressed in this notice, NIH encourages researchers to consider sex as a biological variable and be transparent in reporting the sex of established cell lines, when known, as well as any SABV-related study results.